 - Click the plus symbol (+) to the right of the page title.

-- The system will automatically enable your uploaded certificate and assign it to the domain.
-This process will take approximately 20 to 30 minutes.
+The system will automatically enable your uploaded certificate and assign it to the domain.
+This will take approximately 20 to 30 minutes.

-IMPORTANT: If you have an old or expired certificate associated to this domain, go ahead and delete it while the new certificate is processing.
+IMPORTANT: If you have an old or expired certificate associated to this domain, delete it while the new certificate is processing.
 This will enable the system to automatically assign the new one after it has been processed.

 Establish HTTPS security for a domain

-- Click the dropdown to the right of the list title and select Certificate Assignments.
+- Click the dropdown to the right of the page title and select Certificate Assignments.

-- Select a certificate in the list, followed by Change Schema.
+- Select a certificate in the list and click Change Schema.

 - In the dialog, click the dropdown and select HTTPS.